SoftHu/tos_avg/En/Ama.md

 checkered past, but the majority of us find peace here.]
 Start -->1740295246364888[<b>Speaker 👉 Ama:</b>

-I heard Inari Okami possesses otherworldly beauty.
+I heard Lady Inari possesses otherworldly beauty.
 Wonder if my designs will be able to match that…
 She probably prefers elegant and traditional kimonos rather than trendy and fashionable clothing, right?